bwRavencl/ControllerBuddy-Pages/README.md

 4. Serve the site locally:

     ```sh
-    bundle exec jekyll serve --baseurl=""
+    bundle exec jekyll serve --baseurl=''
     ```

-5. Open your web browser and navigate to `http://localhost:4000` to view the site.
+5. Open your web browser and navigate to <http://localhost:4000> to view the site.

 ## ⚖️ License